 Why we love it: "Mario Badescu's European Facial is a super thorough, reliable, no-frills treatment that includes extractions, facial massage, and really wonderful products.
-It's relaxing and it'll make your skin glow—for just $65 dollars." — Hallie Gould, senior editor
+It's relaxing and it'll make your skin glow—for just $65 dollars." — Hallie Gould, editorial director

-What it is: A skincare tool made from cool, smooth jade meant to stimulates blood circulation and lymphatic drainage.
+What it is: A skincare tool made from cool, smooth jade meant to stimulate blood circulation and lymphatic drainage.

 Where it is: Available at various locations, but we're especially partial to Shiffa's Jade Roller

 Why we love it: "My favorite facialist in New York, Ling Chan of Ling Skincare, gifted me a jade roller a few years ago, and I've been totally hooked ever since.
 Aside from the woo-woo connotations of rolling a crystal on your face—for which I was admittedly a sucker long before I moved to L.A.—the massaging action is totally unbeatable.
 It's one of my favorite morning rituals: I put some moisturizer on my face, and begin rolling the cool stone up and down.
 In addition to pushing the product deeper into my skin, the cool stone depuffs my eye bags, boosts circulation, and gently sculpts and tones my face all in one go.
 It's the quickest way to look like I just got a facial, and I love this little bit of luxury in my morning routine." — Victoria Hoff, head of content at Medly and former Byrdie managing editor

-What it is: This treatment utilizes a handheld device that works to concentrate air -250°F on targeted areas of the face to stimulate cell renewal for a recharged and reenergized complexion.
+What it is: This treatment utilizes a handheld device that works to concentrate air -250°F on targeted areas of the face to stimulate cell renewal for a recharged and reenergized complexion, according to the brand.

 Why we love it: "'Freezing' your face in the name of youthfulness may seem a bit Walt Disney– or Austin Powers–esque, but ever one to be game for a treatment that promises fewer fine lines and more radiant skin, I couldn't sign myself up fast enough.
 The name of the treatment is a cryo facial, wherein a controlled stream of nitrogen (that registers at around -250°F) is applied to your face anywhere from five to 30 minutes.
 By doing this, your blood vessels constrict to heal redness and inflammation.
 It also boosts collagen, repairs dead skin cells, and tightens and firms the skin so fine lines appear less apparent.
 The first time I did it, I was in and out in about 10 minutes, and the ever-deepening fine line on my forehead practically disappeared for two weeks.
 My under-eye area was also much brighter and less sunken, and my skin glowed so much that I barely needed foundation.
-It's certainly not a long-lasting treatment, but if you have an event coming up, I highly recommend this flash facial that will only set you back about $45 to $75 depending on how long of a session you book.
+It's certainly not a long-lasting treatment, but if you have an event coming up, I highly recommend this flash facial that will only set you back about [$45] depending on how long of a session you book.
 And if you're worried about the temperature, know that it's actually incredibly soothing, safe, and feels more like butterfly kisses than frost bite." — Lindsey Metrus, director of commerce at People and Entertainment Weekly